Authorize insurance workflows before policyholder impact.

 message: "Prohibited rating factor detected in pricing model"

-log: trueRegulatory compliance mapping
+log: trueRegulatory evidence mapping

 NAIC Model Bulletin

-Adopted by 24+ states.
+Used as the state template for insurer AI governance.
 Requires a formal AI Systems (AIS) Program with documented policies, an oversight committee, risk management processes, and internal audit schedules.

 Colorado SB21-169